APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system writes the stock addition/update to the (Inventory) data store.

 The system sends a "New Stock Acknowledgment" to the Owner.

+UC-20: Inventory Management Retrieval
+Author: Michael Orenze Priority: Medium

+Purpose
+To allow the Owner to query and retrieve the current stock list and view inventory details.

+Actors
+Owner

+Requirement Traceability
+BR-33: The Owner and Receptionist must be able to view the clinic’s inventory.

+BR-35: The Owner, Dentist, and Receptionist must be able to view inventory items.

+Preconditions
+The Owner is logged into the system.

+The Owner has navigated to the inventory management section.

+Postconditions
+The system displays the "Current Stock List View" to the Owner.

+Basic Flow
+The Owner submits a "Current Stock List Request."

+The system receives the request.

+The system queries the (Inventory) data store.

+The system receives the inventory data.

+The system displays the "Current Stock List View" to the Owner.